Chapter 02 Nairobi, Kenya 2012 – 2017 One Degree Solar

 Product design, backward from field reality

 Weight signals durability.
-Customers consistently preferred heavier products — heavier felt more solid, more valuable, less likely to break.
-When we moved to lithium-ion and the system got lighter, we considered adding a rubber weight to preserve the perceived-durability signal.
+Customers consistently preferred heavier products.
+Heavier felt more solid, more valuable, less likely to break.
+When we moved to lithium-ion and the system got lighter, we seriously considered adding a rubber weight to preserve the perceived-durability signal.

 Port separation matters.
-Competing products put all ports on one side, creating cable chaos during daily use.
-We put daily-use ports on the front and install-once ports on the back, with right-angle connectors so cables tucked cleanly against the wall.
+Competing products put all ports on one side, which made cable management a mess during daily use.
+We split daily-use ports to the front and install-once ports to the back, with right-angle connectors so cables tucked cleanly against the wall.

-Measure actual cable runs.
+Measure the actual cable runs.
 Customers told us they needed seven meters of cable to reach from a wall-mounted panel to a table lamp.
-We measured their houses directly and found they actually needed eight.
-Competitors shipped five.
-That single discrepancy was responsible for a meaningful share of failed installations in the category.
+We went into their houses and measured.
+They needed eight.
+Competitors were shipping five.
+That one detail caused a meaningful share of failed installations in the category.

 Language follows the product.
-Focus groups called competitors "solar lanterns" (a category word).
-They called BrightBox "stima" — the Swahili word for electricity.
-That single linguistic shift told us the product was in a different mental category.
+Focus groups called competing products "solar lanterns," a category word.
+They called BrightBox "stima," the Swahili word for electricity.
+That told us the product was in a different mental category than the competition.

-BrightBox went from concept sketches through 3D printing, to Chinese factory floors (where I personally visited on multiple trips), to three product versions — v1 with a repurposed motorbike battery, v2 with a lithium-ion BrightBox Plus, and a 2016 range.
-Across all versions, we deployed 25,000+ systems reaching 200,000+ individuals.
-Partner on design: Catapult Design.
+From concept sketches to 3D printing, to factory floors in China where I spent a lot of time in person, BrightBox went through three product generations: v1 with a repurposed motorbike battery, v2 with a lithium-ion BrightBox Plus, and a 2016 range.
+Across all of them we deployed 25,000+ systems serving more than 200,000 people.
+Design partner: Catapult Design.
 Product patented.

 Three people working through a BrightBox prototype on a couch in a Chinese manufacturing office, with circuit boards and parts on the table